isc-projects/kea/doc/guide/agent.rst

    #   openssl x509 -req -days 365 -in kea-client.csr -CA ca.crt \
    #           -CAkey ca.key -set_serial 01 -out kea-client.crt
    #
-   #   Note that the 'common name' value used when generating the client
+   #   Note that the "common name" value used when generating the client
    #   and the server certificates must differ from the value used
    #   for the CA certificate.
    #
    #   The client certificate must be deployed on the client system.
-   #   In order to test the proxy configuration with 'curl' run a
+   #   In order to test the proxy configuration with "curl", run a
    #   command similar to the following:
    #
    #   curl -k --key kea-client.key --cert kea-client.crt -X POST \